OlayinkaIshola/barber-shop-vue/README.md

 The application can be deployed to any static hosting service:

+### Render (Recommended)
+1. Connect your GitHub repository to Render
+2. Use the included `render.yaml` configuration file
+3. Render will automatically build and deploy your application

+### Other Platforms
 - **Netlify**: Connect your GitHub repository for automatic deployments
 - **Vercel**: Import project and deploy with zero configuration
 - **GitHub Pages**: Use GitHub Actions for automated deployment
 - **Firebase Hosting**: Deploy with Firebase CLI

+## ✨ Latest Updates

+- ✅ **Mobile Navigation**: Responsive hamburger menu with smooth slide-out animation
+- ✅ **Blog Page**: Comprehensive blog with unused images and category filtering
+- ✅ **Mobile Optimization**: Enhanced mobile views for all screens
+- ✅ **Bug Fixes**: Resolved compilation errors and missing image references
+- ✅ **UI/UX Improvements**: Professional animations and responsive design

 ## 🤝 Contributing